tinganho/balanced-storage/README.md

 ## Method Classification

-Lets just the add a temporary classification syntax for our methods:
+Lets just the add a temporary classification syntax for our methods(we will later present that this classification syntax is not needed):

 <pre>
 <i>MethodClassification ::</i>